 After Cowboy finished telling me about our neighbors I asked him “How do you already know so much about them”?

 COWBOY: I went by the other day and introduced myself to some of them while you were gone.
-(Oh Cowboy…acting so neighborly)
+Look at him…acting so neighborly.

-COWBOY: If I were guessing, you were probably shopping and do you really want to know about their cattle?
+COWBOY: If I were guessing, you were probably out shopping or eating.

-ME: Not really and no need for sarcasm Cowboy.
-Let’s try to have this conversation without it, ok?
+ME: Let’s try to have this conversation without the sarcasm, ok?